 So the artwork avatar depicted above is feeling a little sad and a little nervous, but not mad or desirous.
 Of course, it can’t communicate why it’s feeling sad and nervous… well, not usually.
 Sometimes, if you try to talk, some of the words you try to say may appear over the crystal ball.
 You never know if someone might be paying attention, so go ahead and try to talk if you have something to say.
 It might work!

 - Some people will find that when they animate, deanimate, or change form, not everything that is supposed to get attached actually does.
 Some items in a folder are attached, and others are not.
 Unfortunately, this is not a bug in the ArtCore.
 The ArtCore is issuing the correct RLV commands – in fact, it couldn’t attach only some items in a folder if I wanted it to.
 I see the same problems with every other RLV device I use.
 I don’t know where the problem lies, but I don’t know of anything I can do to fix it.
-If you know a solution that words, please tell me.
+If you know a solution that works, please tell me.
+(Updated June 2018: I haven’t seen this happen in quite a while.)

 - If, on the other hand, everything gets attached but your skin doesn’t change texture properly, Ctrl-Alt-R (Force Rebake) will sometimes help.